-The Brick Box is part of the Urban Heat programme which started in autumn 2015 in Munich.
-Urban Heat is a project developed by the Festivals in Transition (FIT) network of 13 international festival partners.
-Supported by Creative Europe and led by the London International Festival of Theatre, it enables artists to engage with the invisible communities and lesser known stories of our cities.
+The Brick Box was part of the Urban Heat programme which started in autumn 2015 and finished in Spring 2018.
+Urban Heat was developed by the Festivals in Transition (FIT) network of 13 international festival partners.
+Supported by Creative Europe and led by the London International Festival of Theatre, it enabled us, as artists, to engage with the invisible communities and lesser known stories of our cities.

-The four year project supports emerging and mid-career artists (working in performance, theatre, dance, interdisciplinary practice, live art and installation based practice) to develop new forms of participatory arts practice and create work that addresses urgent political and social issues facing our cities, by working with audiences and those communities who are affected.
+The four year project supported emerging and mid-career artists (working in performance, theatre, dance, interdisciplinary practice, live art and installation based practice) to develop new forms of participatory arts practice and create work that addresses urgent political and social issues facing our cities, by working with audiences and those communities who are affected.
+For The Brick Box, the Urban Heat programme led to Hope Springs Eternal – a new commission from the Baltic Circle Festival in Finland.

-Through a series of academies and Urban Labs in European cities, the project has brought together selected artists, academics, faith leaders, political scientists and technologists, in an attempt to explore the following questions:
+Through a series of academies and Urban Labs in Cairo, Lisbon, London and Maribor, the Urban Heat project brought together selected artists, academics, faith leaders, political scientists and technologists, in an attempt to explore the following questions:

 - How can artists learn from activism, politically and socially engaged artistic strategies and other models of organisation and engagement?